Denver Public Schools Buck Trend, Plug School-to-Prison Pipeline

 The Evolution from Zero-Tolerance

-According to a report at Color Lines, Colorado developed zero-tolerance policies in school districts across the state, after the 1999 Columbine shootings at the local high school left 12 students, a teacher and two gunmen dead.
-The new policy resulted in a stronger police presence in schools across the state, including in Denver.
-It also resulted in more calls to police to handle disciplinary issues that would be handled by teachers and the school principals in the past.
+According to a report at Color Lines, Colorado developed zero-tolerance policies in school districts across the state after the 1999 Columbine shootings at the local high school left 12 students, a teacher, and two gunmen dead.
+The new policy resulted in a stronger police presence in schools nationwide, including in Denver.
+It also resulted in more calls to the police to handle disciplinary issues that teachers and school principals would have handled in the past.

 “[Kids] were being ticketed [by police] and being escorted away,” Tori Oritz, a DPS student, told Color Lines.
 “I couldn’t believe what was going on.
 I thought it was very unfair that [police] were interfering with learning time just to deal with something that could have been dealt with by teachers or in class.”